What is a Personal Guarantee?

 How do Personal Guarantees work in small business financing?

-There are two main types used in business financing: unlimited and limited.
+There are two main types of personal guarantees in business financing: unlimited and limited.

 Unlimited Personal Guarantees